Norman Macleod (Caraid nan Gaidheal): Family

 He married Agnes Maxwell of Aros; they had five sons and six daughters.

 The two elder sons, Norman Macleod (1812–1872) and Donald became ministers of the Church of Scotland.
 Their third son, Sir George Husband Baird MacLeod was a surgeon.

 MacLeod is sometimes confused with his son, also Rev. Dr. Norman MacLeod, 1812–72, also a Moderator of the General Assembly (in 1869), and author of Morvern, a Highland Parish (first published 1867) and of the song "Farewell to Fiunary".

-A statue was erected to Norman jnr.
-Cathedral Square, Glasgow showing him in the court dress of Moderator of the General Assembly of the Church of Scotland, over which he wears the Geneva gown of a Minister of that Church, with the hood of a Doctor of Divinity.
+A statue was erected to Norman Jr. in Cathedral Square, Glasgow, showing him in the court dress of Moderator of the General Assembly of the Church of Scotland, over which he wears the Geneva gown of a Minister of that Church, with the hood of a Doctor of Divinity.
 He sports the badge of Dean of the Thistle.
 He is brandishing a Bible and raising his hand in preaching.
 He can also be seen, this time greeting Queen Victoria, in a relief on her statue in George Square on the occasion of her visit to the Cathedral.
 The location is significant as it is next to the old Barony Church, of which his son, also Norman was minister from 1851.
 His greatest renown is for his tireless work on behalf of the huge population of what was then perhaps the poorest slum parish in the city, promoting education and welfare schemes, building schools and mission churches, a penny savings bank, and temperance refreshment rooms.